 A Scientific Fellow of the Royal College of Pathologists Australia, Associate Professor Elizabeth Algar leads research to provide clinical diagnostic testing for cancer biomarkers and paediatric cancer predisposition syndromes.
+A/Prof Algar is the Head of the Genetics and Molecular Pathology research group and is a Chief Investigator for the Paediatric Precision Medicine program and the AIM Brain project.
 She has played a leading role in developing molecular genetics on the Monash Health campus, in addition to managing an active research program in paediatric cancer.
 Her genetic service, currently based at the Monash Health site, was the first specialised NATA-accredited Australasian molecular genetic testing service established for paediatric cancers, neonatal growth disorders and renal nephropathy syndromes and has now expanded to include cancer biomarker testing in both solid and haematological malignancies.

 Co-author of the approved USA Clinical and Laboratory Standard’s Institute guideline for Nucleic Acid Amplification Assays for Molecular Hematopathology, her significant body of work also includes over 65 peer-reviewed publications and book chapters, and citations in the Online Mendelian Inheritance in Man (OMIM) database for CDKN1C, IGF1R and the imprinting disorder, Beckwith-Wiedemann syndrome.
 A regular participant on grant review panels, her roles have included positions on the Oncology and Cancer Biology grants review panel for the National Health and Medical Research Council.
 She is also a member of the Human Genetics Society of Australasia and the Australasian Society for Genome Diagnostics.
 She is a sought-after speaker and presenter, and has been recognised with numerous international awards as well as invitations to review from international funding bodies.